Decision making factors for interim orders

 The panel’s role involves conducting a risk assessment in the light of the three grounds above.
 The panel is asking themselves “In this particular case, what would be the risk or risks involved in allowing this person to keep practising without restriction?”

-A panel may decide that they are satisfied that more than one of the three grounds above applies in a particular case (for example an order may be necessary to protect people receiving care, and may also be in the nurse, midwife or nursing associate’s own interests).
+A panel only needs to be satisfied that one of the statutory grounds applies for an interim order to be imposed, but a panel may decide that they are satisfied that more than one of the three grounds above applies in a particular case (for example an order may be necessary to protect people receiving care, and may also be in the nurse, midwife or nursing associate’s own interests).
+Where more than one ground is being advanced as being relevant in an interim order application, the panel should carefully assess the merits of each ground individually and reach a conclusion on whether each ground is made out in that particular case.
 We have set out below some guiding principles to assist panels when conducting this assessment of risk.

 Guiding Principles for Interim Order Consideration